Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Bounding the Sizes of Locally Feasible Sets

 Suppose that our game has the following structure for \pmax: \pmax has $n$ players.
 Nature begins by picking {\em private types} $t_i \in [t]$ for each player $i \in \pmax$, and informs each player $i$ of $t_i$.
 From that point forward, all actions are public, the player to act is also public, and no further information is shared between teams.
 We call such games {\em public action}.
 For example, poker has this structure.

-Assume, again without loss of generality, that the branching factor of the game is $2$---this assumption can be satisfied by splitting decision nodes as necessary, and increases the size of the game tree by a factor of at most $O(\log B)$ where $B$ is the original branching factor\footnote{We need this factor to allow other nodes to be duplicated as necessary to maintain the thin infoset condition.}.
+Assume, again without loss of generality, that the branching factor of the game is at most $2$---this assumption can be satisfied by splitting decision nodes as necessary, and increases the number of public states by only a constant factor.